Skip to main content

 South Carolina

 South Carolina follows the legal precedent set in Ross v.
 Paddy and follows the 51% rule of modified comparative negligence.
 This allows an injured party to receive damages in proportion to their percentage of fault so long as they are found 50% or less at fault for bringing about their injuries.
-But if the court determines the injured party is 51% or more at fault, then the recovery of any damages is completely barred.
+But if the court determines the injured party is 51% or more at fault, the recovery of any damages is completely barred.

 Applicable Law: Ross v.
 Paddy, 340 S.C.
 428, 532 S.E.2d 612 (Ct.
 App.
 2000)